 I often use check-boxes in my Excel videos to explain the solution steps.
 Creating them can be tedious so I thought that there had to be an easier way.

-Earlier in the year I thought about using VBA (Excel macros) to automate this but I got distracted and then forgot about it.
+Earlier this year I thought about using VBA (macros) to automate this but I got distracted and forgot about it.
 I kept using a simple template with preset check-boxes that required a lot of customizing.

 A few weeks later the idea came back and it seemed like a good challenge.
 I had a day off back in late March and I spent most of the day playing around with VBA until I got the code to work!

 What Are The Requirements?

 - Type in the solution description.
 VBA code will add a check box to the left